 Serverless Backups is the Viable Solution

 It is the process of data backup wherein the data and files are saved without using computer servers.
 Various organizations are adopting serverless backup strategies in today’s business landscape, which is dominated by virtual cloud hosts and wireless technology.
 Analogous to server-free backup, the serverless backups rid SMBs from the hassles of physical storage capacity.
-This hints at the obsoletion of restoring server towers and the rise of cloud storage as the only feasible backup utility.
+This hints at the obsoletion of restoring server towers and the rise of cloud storage for small and medium sized business as the only feasible backup utility.

 Data security and protection in serverless backups are unmatched, unlike the individual tower servers.
 Some of the best security software is integrated into a centralized backup server, which keeps the data protected and secured from potential cyberattacks.
 As cloud adoption continues to grow, the demand for security increases in parallel.